alice-labs/plugin-woocommerce/readme.txt

 - Search with MyAlice.
 - Click to install.
 - Activate the plugin.
-- You will see a MyAlice tab in your right side navigation bar in Wordpress.
+- You will see a MyAlice tab in your right side navigation bar in WordPress.
 The next steps are described there.

 ### **INSTALL BY UPLOADING PLUGIN**